bigfix/developer.bigfix.com/tools/parse-language-reports/README.md

 produced internally by the platform build that lists all inspectors available on that platform.

+The tool should be run like:

+    $ node parse-language-reports LanguageReportFiles

-The folder structure is expected to look like:
+The folder structure of `LanguageReportFiles` is expected to look like:

     8.0.584.0/
       Language.Console_WebReports.txt